whiteboxdev/tutorial-defold/window_geometry/README.md

 We don't want to write an inaccurate value to the *settings* file, so we need to ping every value that might have a different value than we expect.
 Fullscreen mode is unpredictable because it can be toggled by the developer in the *game.project* file.
 Window position is unpredictable because it is sometimes up to the OS where a window is spawned on the screen.
 Window size is unpredictable because we don't know what kind of window decorations the OS might attach.

-Next we load whatever window geometry data is stored in the *settings* file:
+Next we load whatever window geometry is stored in the *settings* file:

 ```
--- Loads window geometry data from the settings file.
+-- Loads window geometry from the settings file.
 local function load_settings()
     local settings = persist.load("settings")
     if settings.fullscreen then